AdobeDocs/analytics-platform.en/help/components/overview.md

 You can manage the following components:

 * [Segments](filters/filters-overview.md): Build, manage, share, and apply powerful, focused audience segments to your reports.
-Filters let you identify subsets of persons based on characteristics or interactions.
+Segments let you identify subsets of persons based on characteristics or interactions.
 * [Calculated metrics](calc-metrics/calc-metr-overview.md): Use metrics and formulas as new components for use in reporting
 * [Date ranges](date-ranges/create.md): Customize and refine the date ranges Analysis Workspace offers.
 * [Annotations](/help/components/annotations/overview.md): Communicate contextual data nuances and insights to your organization.